kratikanaskulwar/Mitacs-Verafin-Internship/README.md

 There is one more heatmap in the Interpretability_Programs_Summary.xlsx file in the Summary folder.
 This is for agreement among local methods with 1 fraud observation and global methods.

 ## 4. Code_PythonPrograms and Code_RPrograms
-This folder contains code for programs using python packages.
+This folder contains code for programs using python/R packages/library.
 It has been divided in Global and Local subfolders.
 For example, SHAP method works for local and global interpretation.
-So codes for local has been kept in Local subfolder and similarly the for SHAP global interpretation, it has been kept in Global subfolder.
+So code for local has been kept in Local subfolder and similarly for SHAP global interpretation, it has been kept in Global subfolder.

-This applies to all the methods for programs in python and R codes.